 Financial Times review, by Peter Chapman, February 12, 2018

-Cocoa is available for purchase online and in select bookstores; ask your local bookstore to order a copy if they don’t have one in stock!
-In Accra, Cocoa is available at the Centre for National Culture and Vidya Bookstore in Osu.
+Cocoa is available for purchase online from Wiley and Amazon, as well as in select bookstores; ask your local bookstore to order a copy if they don’t have one in stock!
+In Accra, Cocoa is available at the Centre for National Culture, Vidya Bookstore in Osu, and EPP Books (various locations).
+If you are flying out of Kotoka, Cocoa is available at the Wild Gecko shop in Terminal 3.

 - “‘Artisan’ as Brand: Adding Value in a Craft Chocolate Community,” Food, Culture & Society: An International Journal of Multidisciplinary Research, Vol. 20, No. 1 (2017): 37-57. download Artisan as Brand